QUESTIONS

 Observations Inferences

-- To above 2cm3 of the filtrate obtained in a) above add aqueous ammonia drop wise until in excess
+3. To the solution formed in (ii) above, add aqueous ammonia drop wise till in excess

 Observations Inferences